-Interoception: A sense that helps you be aware of your internal physiological states and what is going on inside your body.
+Interoception: The felt experience or sense of internal physiological states and what is going on inside your body

-Limbic system (a.k.a.
-Paleomammalian brain): The brain system involved in reactive behaviours, strong emotions, urges and motivation.
-The limbic system initiates the fight-or-flight response and plays a key role in the formation of memories.
+Limbic system: The brain system involved in reactive behaviours, strong emotions, urges and motivation.
+It initiates the fight-or-flight response and plays a key role in the formation of memories.
 The limbic system’s main structures are the amygdala, hippocampus, hypothalamus and nucleus accumbens.

-- Limbic alarm: A subconscious physiological alarm that is triggered by the limbic system when it detects a threat.
-It signals the reptilian brain to mobilize us for action (the fight-or-flight response) to deal with the threat.
+- Limbic alarm: A subconscious physiological alarm that is triggered by the limbic system when it detects a threat and mobilizes us for action (the fight-or-flight response) to deal with the threat

-- Limbic resonance: A phenomenon in which two people’s limbic systems are communicating directly in a deep emotional state beneath the level of active consciousness.
+- Limbic resonance: A phenomenon in which two people’s limbic systems are communicating deep emotional states directly between each other beneath the level of active consciousness

-- Limbic state: A non-rational state of emotional and physical arousal where the limbic system is monopolizing resources and is therefore more in control of a person’s thoughts, actions, and judgments than the prefrontal cortex.
+- Limbic state: A state of emotional and physical arousal where the limbic system is monopolizing resources and therefore is more in control of a person’s thoughts, actions, and judgments than the prefrontal cortex

-Microenvironments: Microenvironments are spaces within spaces that meet a diverse range of self-regulation needs.
+Microenvironments: Spaces within spaces that meet a diverse range of self-regulation needs.
 Within a single room, multiple microenvironments can be used to reduce the stressors that negatively impact children’s learning and behaviour.